rahulraj/virtual_keywords/README.md

 ```
 "or" is virtualized using virtualizer.virtual_or, which is similar
 to virtual_and.

+The block passed to virtual_not takes one parameter (a lambda wrapping the
+object whose boolean value would normally be inverted).
+virtual_while and virtual_until's blocks take two parameters: the first is the
+condition and the second is the body of the loop (wrapped in lambdas).

 You can of course create multiple Virtualizer objects, each operating on
 different objects or classes, if you want to use different implementations of